kennedy-mukabi/cybersec_CTF/README.md

 Ophcrack — Windows password cracker based on rainbow tables.
 Patator — Patator is a multi-purpose brute-forcer, with a modular design.

+Web
+Tools used for solving Web challenges

+BurpSuite — A graphical tool to testing website security.
+Commix — Automated All-in-One OS Command Injection and Exploitation Tool.
+Hackbar — Firefox addon for easy web exploitation OWASP ZAP — Intercepting proxy to replay, debug, and fuzz HTTP requests and responses Postman — Add on for chrome for debugging network requests Raccoon — A high performance offensive security tool for reconnaissance and vulnerability scanning SQLMap — Automatic SQL injection and database takeover tooli W3af — Web Application Attack and Audit Framework.
+XSSer — Automated XSS testor